kikmedia/ck_contao-navigationpatterns/README.md

-ck_contao-navigations
+ck_contao-navigationpatterns
 =====================

-A collection of navigation modules for Contao CMS
+A collection of navigation modules and patterns for Contao CMS